LouneCode/GLS-basicstation/README.md

 &nbsp;

 This repository not cover details of the GLS ChirpStack test environment configuration.
-But anyway, the [Chirpstack gateway bridge](https://www.chirpstack.io/gateway-bridge/community/source/) needs to some code changes to work together with the GLS Base Station implemetation. (**GLS ChirpStack Gateway Bridge** repository will be published maybe later and the link to the implementation will be added here...)
+But anyway, the [Chirpstack gateway bridge](https://www.chirpstack.io/gateway-bridge/community/source/) needs to some code changes to work together with the GLS Basic Station implemetation. (**GLS ChirpStack Gateway Bridge** repository will be published maybe later and the link to the implementation will be added here...)

 &nbsp;